marcboeker/gmail-to-sqlite/README.md

 # Gmail to SQLite

 This is a script to download emails from Gmail and store them in a SQLite database for further analysis.
 I find it extremely useful to have all my emails in a database to run queries on them.
-For example, I can find out how many emails I received per sender, which emails take the most space and which emails from which sender I never read.
+For example, I can find out how many emails I received per sender, which emails take the most space, and which emails from which sender I never read.

 ## Installation